 Child Protection: Safeguarding children

 At Bosworth Academy, we are absolutely committed to creating a safe and positive environment for our students to learn.
-We have a strong culture that safeguarding is everybody’s body’s business and therefore highly vigilant about safeguarding children and child protection.
-Our priority is to work with parents and carers and there may be times when we have to involve other agencies and services.
+We have a strong culture that safeguarding is everybody’s business and therefore highly vigilant about safeguarding children and child protection.
+Our priority is to work with parents and carers to support families and their children.
+There may be times when we have to involve other agencies and services and have a multi agency approach in order to secure the best outcomes for our families.
 Everybody has a responsibility to keep all children under the age of 18 safe.
-In most instances, the school will be able to inform the parents/carer of its need to make a referral.

-The Academy has a safeguarding and child protection policy: parents may request a copy of this.
+Bosworth Academy has a safeguarding and child protection policy: parents can find this on the policy section of our school website.

 Safeguarding at Bosworth Academy Poster [pdf]